 There are various types of therapies offered for drug rehab in Alaska to help deal with co-occurring disorders.
 Different therapies have varying levels of success for different types of substance addictions and patients are more responsive to certain therapies than to others.
 Some of the most common types of therapies are:

 - Medication-Assisted Treatment (MAT): This approach includes the use of medications together with behavioral therapies in order to holistically treat substance addiction.
 It is mostly used for opioid and alcohol addiction treatment.
-MAT helps in managing withdrawal symptoms and reduce cravings for the drugs.
+MAT helps in managing withdrawal symptoms and reduces cravings for the drugs.

 - Counseling and behavioral therapies: These are traditional counseling approaches that are aimed at helping the person address the underlying mental health problems, remain committed to the treatment program, and develop coping skills to avoid relapse once they get out of rehab.
 The most common behavioral therapies include Cognitive-Behavioral Therapy (CBT) and Contingency Management.

 Anyone struggling with substance abuse in Alaska can find help before it is too late.
 There is a wide range of programs in Alaska drug rehab centers suitable for different genders, ages, and socioeconomic status.
 Patients can pay for rehab privately, individual health insurance plans, or utilize federal and state insurance covers such as Medicare and Medicaid.
 Some rehabs in Alaska also offer income-based pricing and scholarships.
+If you’re thinking that traveling to addiction rehab then give us a call and find out more about our treatment centers!

 - dps.alaska.gov – The Alaska State Troopers’ Statewide Drug Enforcement Unit